splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s-addon-eks.rst

         name: splunk-otel-collector
         validateSecret: false

+.. note:: For more specific configuration information, see :ref:`otel-install-k8s`.

 .. _addon-aws-eks-secure-token-two:
 .. _addon-aws-eks-five:

-Step 5: Configure your secret and deploy
+Step 5: Add your secret and deploy
 ------------------------------------------------------------

 Deploy the secret into the Splunk monitoring namespace by applying a YAML file, or by using the kubectl command.